schmoelder/diss/doc/03_methods_software_design/03_documentation.md

 By combining background information, tutorials, and advanced examples with the extracted docstrings, these reference manuals become a useful starting point for new users.
 *Sphinx* integrates naturally with Read The Docs, an online platform for hosting and publishing documentation: https://readthedocs.org.
 In CADET-Process, all public classes and functions include docstrings following the NumPy convention, and the reference documentation is hosted at https://cadet-process.readthedocs.io and automatically rebuilt whenever changes are made to the source code (see {numref}`ci_cd`).
-The following chapter discusses how automated testing ensures that the documented behavior matches the actual behavior of the code.